The Developing Doulas Panel of Patrons

 This is our panel of patrons.
-Wise people we have chosen to support us in our endeavours and being our ethical sounding board.
-Because of the Developing Doulas belief that doulas and midwives are siblings, we have chosen two senior midwives and two experienced doulas.
+Wise people we have chosen to support us in our endeavours and to be our ethical sounding board.
+Because of the Developing Doulas belief that doulas and midwives are siblings, we have chosen a combination of senior midwives and experienced doulas.

 I have been a doula forever and at the age of 75 still think of myself as a doula.
 The first time I was asked to be present at a birth I was 16 and not at all surprised to be asked.

 I did my midwifery training having always wanted to be a midwife but as I came to the end of my training realised I wanted to be the person empowering the women rather than rushing from room to room catching babies.

 I made four programmes about doulas for the discovery health channel and joined Maddie in founding Developing Doulas.
 I believe I will be a doula until the day I die because it is not about what we do but who we are.

 I first started working with families in Childcare Learning and Education from 2005.
 I then went on to work in maternity from 2007, working predominantly in a NHS hospital setting up until late 2016, where I also did training in Tongue-tie assessments which allowed me to be a valid member of the hospital’s tongue-tie clinic team.

 I started up a company called 1-2-1 Breastfeeding Support in 2015 due to witnessing the lack of continuous breastfeeding support for parents, this company then merged to 1-2-1 Doula & Breastfeeding Support, as I still felt the need to do more for mothers and their families.

 I started looking into maternity courses, which lead me to train to become a Recognised Doula.
 This allowed me to provide all round continuous support for new/expectant parents, including breastfeeding support, as my passion in this area had grown within a few weeks of beginning to work in the hospital maternity department.